-As of December 31, 2021 and 2020, BEST has deposits to GSIS as surety bond amounting to $\mathbb{P}1.99$ million.
+As of December 31, 2022 and 2021, BEST has deposits to GSIS as surety bond amounting to \$\textstyle{2}\)1.99 million.
 These deposits were made in favor of BEST's contracting parties, which are government offices, so that the completion of the project is guaranteed.
 If the Group fails to execute the services according to the specifications laid out in the respective contracts, the government offices will receive guaranteed compensation for any monetary loss up to the amount of the performance bond.
-Interest income from deposits amounted to $\mathbb{P}0.23$ million in 2019 (nil in 2021 and 2020).
+Interest income from deposits in 2022 and 2021 were nil.